meetuparchive/sassquatch2/README.md

 4. `git tag -a vX.X.X -m "tag message"`
 5. git push origin vX.X.X

-Once the tag ref is pushed to origin the version is available to install in chapstick or elsewhere.
+Once the tag ref is pushed to origin the version is available to install via bower in chapstick or elsewhere.

-#### Finishing a release without chapstick dependencies:
+#### Finishing a release without chapstick dependencies
-If the changes in your `release/X.X.X` branch appear stable and do not require updates in chapstick...
+If the changes in your `release/X.X.X` branch appear stable and **do not** require updates in chapstick:

 1. merge the release branch, `release/X.X.X` to `master`
 2. merge `master` into `develop`
 3. _don't forget to rebuild docs!_ (run `grunt ghpages` in `master`)

-#### Finishing a release with chapstick dependencies:
+#### Finishing a release with chapstick dependencies
+If your release includes breaking changes and requires code changes in chapstick, follow these steps:

 1. start a chapstick branch for your sq2 release
 2. set the `bower.json` version for `sassquatch2` in chapstick to match your release number